 Symptoms vary between cycles; they tend to worsen markedly about six days prior to menses and peak at two days beforehand and there is always a symptom-free time in the cycle, usually after starting the period.
 The main symptoms leading to a consultation are irritability and inability to cope with domestic or workplace demands.

 - Physical symptoms usually lead to a consultation only when mastalgia, dysmenorrhoea or migraine have not responded to self-management.

 - Difficult interpersonal relationships with a spouse or children may also precipitate a consultation.
 The risk of perimenopausal and postnatal depression as well as anxiety disorders, appears to be higher amongst women with PMD.

 - Psychosexual problems, loss of libido and dyspareunia may be reported but usually have to be specifically asked about.

 There are no specific signs of the syndrome, so the problem is best delineated on the basis of a history and symptom diary kept over 2-3 months.
 There may be leg or breast oedema.

 The clinician should be particularly careful not to accept without question parent-reported diagnosis of PMS in adolescent girls who may have more serious underlying psychological illness.

 Ask the patient to keep a symptom diary over two complete cycles, to help with diagnosis.
-An online facility for doing this is provided by Symptometrics.
 Later this will also help to assess effectiveness of any interventions.

 - Check blood pressure and pulse rate.